ST4R-SHINY/Legends_DDoS_BotNet/README.md

 </p>

 **Legends-DDoS** It's an advanced traffic stress/distribution tool written in Python.
-It supports HTTP/SOCKS proxies and includes a new DDoS tool (2026).
+It supports HTTP/SOCKS proxies and includes a little botnet - new DDoS tool (2026).

 **Main Features**
 - GET/HEAD/POST bombardment with random payloads